python/cpython/Doc/library/shlex.rst

 .. attribute:: shlex.whitespace_split

    If ``True``, tokens will only be split in whitespaces.
 This is useful, for example, for parsing command lines with :class:`~shlex.shlex`, getting tokens in a similar way to shell arguments.
+If this attribute is ``True``, :attr:`punctuation_chars` will have no effect, and splitting will happen only on whitespaces.
+When using :attr:`punctuation_chars`, which is intended to provide parsing closer to that implemented by shells, it is advisable to leave ``whitespace_split`` as ``False`` (the default value).

 .. attribute:: shlex.infile